1j01/delayed-casualty/IDEAS.md

 # brainstorming document

-You can attack and block.
-One hit kills.
-If only one person manages to connect with a block or attack, they would succeed obviously but if both players connect, one would win based on...

-1. angle: you want to be higher up than the other player
-2. timing: you want to hit as soon as the other player comes within your swing radius
-3. speed: you want to be moving faster than the other player
-4. character attributes that affect the amounts that the above factors factor in as factors probably with factors (factor factors, like factors of factors y'know? yeah, clear.)
+Note: screenshots already leaked here: http://tvtropes.org/pmwiki/pmwiki.php/Main/SingleStrokeBattle

+## Movement

+It's supposed to be slower paced than Lethal League.

+You'll stick to walls for wall jumps, and automatically kick off of a wall after some time, but you can control how (and probably do it earlier) by with the movement keys:

+* press away from the wall to do a long jump,
+* up to do a high jump (still kicking away a bit),
+* up and away to jump up and away more,
+* and down to fall downwards,
+* the default being to kick off and go downwards at an angle.

+## Fighting

+* Clash outcomes
+	* WIN/LOSE
+		* one player fails to attack or block
+		* one player wins the power contest
+	* DRAW
+		* a player successfully blocks
+		* both players block
+	* LEATHAL DRAW
+		* both players attack with (approximately) the same hit power
+		* both players block and BOTH swords break

+* Special match outcomes
+	* WIN/LOSE
+		* a player falls into an abyss
+	* DRAW
+		* time runs out (should a timer always be visible, or should it maybe only appear after a while?)
+	* LEATHAL DRAW
+		* both players fall into an abyss

+If the match is a draw,
+there can be a sudden death final standoff/JUMPoff more like it HEH, with the jumping and the slice-a-dicing and not so much of the blocking.

+## Characters

 Like Lethal League does really well, the characters should seem aesthetic at first, but as you play with them you start to notice significant differences.

-Movement: supposed to be slower paced than LL

-like wall jumps will have you stick to walls for some time and whatnot.

-You should automatically kick off of a wall after some time, but you can control how by the key(s) you press;
-away to do a long jump,
-up to do a high jump (and away a bit), up and away to jump up and away more, and down to fall downwards, the default being to kick off and go downwards at an angle.

-If there's some kind of tie (draw/timeout.. maybe BOTH swords break at the same time both blocking??) there can be a sudden death final standoff/JUMPoff more like it HEH, with the jumping and slice-a-dicing and a no-no to the blocking.

-Note: screenshots leaked here: http://tvtropes.org/pmwiki/pmwiki.php/Main/SingleStrokeBattle

-If both players attack and they get the same strike power they can both die

 * characters
 	* two hit wonder